Pediatric Nurse

 Northwestern Michigan College

 Northwestern Michigan College offers a two-year hybrid associate’s of science in nursing degree.
-Lecture classes are delivered through distance learning, while labs are completed on-campus and clinicals are done on-site in the Traverse City area.
+Lectures are delivered via distance learning, labs are completed on campus, and clinicals are completed on-site in the Traverse City area.
 In total, students will be expected to attend in-person two to three days a week.
-This is a full-time program, so it is not recommended that students work full-time while attempting to complete this degree.
+This is a full-time program, so it is not recommended that students work full-time while pursuing this degree.

 Upon completing this degree, students can transfer to Davenport University, Ferris State University, or Grand Valley State University and complete their BSN.
 Agreements with these universities award students up to 60 credits for the associate’s degree, and some may award up to 30 credits for passing the NCLEX-RN exam.

-Admission to this program is on a points basis where applicants earn points for prerequisite coursework, GPAs, previous degrees, veteran status, and admission exam scores.
+Admission to this program is based on points, with applicants earning points for prerequisite coursework, GPAs, prior degrees, veteran status, and admission exam scores.

 • Location: Traverse City, MI